davidcalikes/portfolio-project-one/README.md

 I tested each individual link on the nav bar on the home page and each link brought me to the correct destination.

 I discovered a bug during testing which caused the About and Contact page links to move up one pixel to accomodate the hover class underline animation.
-I noticed that this was not the case with the nav links on the opposit side.
+I noticed that this was not the case with the nav links on the opposite side.

 This appeared to be because of the assigned "Active class" indacator on the Home page.